Manipulating the Dynamics of a Fermi Resonance with Light. A Direct Optimal Control Theory Approach: Results

 Figure \ref{fig8} shows that this task can in principle be accomplished.
 While the integral population of state $|1,0\rangle$ rise above the level of the $\kappa_1=0$ case, the respective population of state $|0,2\rangle$ drops to a low level already for small $\kappa_1$.
 Clearly, the effect on $|0,2\rangle$ is more pronounced than that on $|1,0\rangle$.
 As we will see this implies that during the considered time interval the field will couple $|1,0\rangle$ to states other than $|0,2\rangle$.

 Figures \ref{fig9} and \ref{fig10} show state populations for particular values of $\kappa_1$ and an analysis of the control field, respectively.
 In case that $\kappa_1=0$ complete population exchange is observed as expected for a coupled two-level system with degenerate levels~\cite{may11}.
 Upon increasing the penalty one still observes the initial drop in population for state $|1,0\rangle$ as well as the subsequent rise.
 The following decrease of population is suppressed in case of weak penalties.
-For $\kappa_1=0.2\,\omega_2$ there is a drop to zero and a fast rise.
+With increasing penalty ($\kappa_1=0.2\,\omega_2$) the initial drop is not that pronounced, which holds for the subsequent oscillation as well.
 Interestingly, panel (b) shows that the zero-order dynamics of $|0,2\rangle$ is ``disrupted'' several times by the laser field.
 According to panel (c) this proceeds by populating e.g., states $|0,n_2\rangle$ with $n_2=1,3,4$.
 From the coherences shown in Fig. \ref{fig9}(d) we notice a large element $\rho_{1,0;0,2}$ following the population of state $|0,2\rangle$ in panel (b) and thus giving the Fermi-resonance mediated population exchange.
 The other coherence, such as $\rho_{1,0;0,3}$, are field-mediated and serve the redirection of population flow from $|0,1\rangle$ to higher overtones and combination transitions.

 The optimal fields corresponding to some of the values of $\kappa_1$ are shown in Fig.~\ref{fig10}.
 It can be seen the fields are dominated by components at $\omega_2$, i.e. the control mechanism is only marginally involving the ground state.
-Compared to the other cases we have a broader and more structured intensity distribution around $\omega_2$ due to the deviation of the energy spectrum from the harmonic oscillator case, see Fig. \ref{fig:eigenenergies}.
+Compared to the other cases, we have a broader and more structured intensity distribution around $\omega_2$ due to the deviation of the energy spectrum from the harmonic oscillator case, see Fig. \ref{fig:eigenenergies}.
 The intensity of these fields are also significantly higher.